- Post History

 How can I test my custom skill?

-We also have the ability for you to perform evaluation of your custom skill.
-This feature, available in the tab labeled "Evaluations" allows you to select a data set or any size to test your custom skill against.
-If so desired, you can also have our AI judge the responses for the following:
+We also allow you to evaluate your custom skill.
+This feature, available in the Evaluations tab, allows you to select a dataset of any size to test your custom skill against.
+You can also have our AI judge the responses for the following:

 Where can I deploy my custom skills?